Quantitative easing is an incomplete strategy that must be accompanied by the nullification of debt: Nullification strategy

 In what follows we shall propose a discontinuous, and relatively ``benign'' way to reduce debt levels without continuous inflation.
 Historically, unsustainable levels of debt have lead to business cycles, which some believe are unavoidable and inevitable \cite{ReinhartRogoff}.
 In contradistinction to these rather gloomy monetary frameworks, we will propose a very simple solution to the debt crises, eliminating it by basically collecting sufficient portions of credit certificates into a ``bad bank'' -- which could be a portion of a central bank or any other institution capable of fiat money creation -- followed by a formal nullification (``haircut to zero'') of this debt.

 The proposed scheme involves three phases: (i) In the first, foundational phase, a ``bad bank'' (BB) is formally created for the sole task to absorb ``bad loans'' and ``unsustainable debt levels.''
-This institution must have the capacity to create fiat money in return for credit certificates, regardless of their ratings.
+This institution must have the capacity to create fiat money in return for credit certificates, and not subjected to conventional rating proceduress.
+It might be preferable to associate or adjoin such a bad bank with some international monetary institution, such as the {\it International Monetary Fund} (IMF), or the {\it Bank for International Settlements} (BIS).

 (ii) In the second, acquisition phase, BB acquires credit certificates in return for newly created fiat money by negotiating with markets; if possible by realizing a ``haircut,'' thereby making it possible for endangered creditors (such as banks or funds) to get rid of their ``bad loans.''
 The duration period of this phase is announced well in advanced, to allow all such settlements to take place.